Intellectual Property Paralegal

 PREPARE TO BE AN INTELLECTUAL PROPERTY PARALEGAL WITH GENERATIONS COLLEGE

 This exciting degree program is offered on Generations College’s campus in the heart of Chicago as well as in an accredited online format, so you can choose the option that makes the most sense for you.
+Students benefit from personalized instruction and experienced faculty who bring real-world legal expertise into the classroom.
+Generations also offers strong transfer pathways for those looking to continue their education.
+Through the CAPPE (Center for Academic, Personal, and Professional Excellence), students receive comprehensive support services to help them succeed academically, personally and professionally throughout their journey.
 If you are ready to take the first step toward becoming an intellectual property paralegal, apply online today!
 Contact us to learn more about our paralegal studies program.

 I Want Answers!